govex/performance-management-getting-started/lay-the-foundation.md

-# Lay the Foundation

 ## Gather a Team and Data

-So how to begin?
 It is good to gather key players and engage them right at the start.
 A city needs certain people to lead with a bird’s-eye view of the entire initiative, while others will focus on the day-to-day details of the data.
 Think of this as an opportunity to share with staff the reason for the shift to performance management, and some examples of how performance management has worked for other cities.

 The following list provides a description of each key player:
 Principal: The mayor, city manager, or any other (typically elected or appointed) leader who has the desire to manage a government or a branch of a government utilizing an evidence based approach.